The Moon's Shadow

 Pairing: Peter/Kitty (implied)

 Author's Notes: Hi, everyone.
 Here is another one of my X-Men movieverse one shots for you to enjoy.
-This one focuses on Siryn from X2: X-Men United, and it has a connection to "Uncertainty in the Night," taking place at the same time.
+This one focuses on Siryn from X2: X-Men United.
 I did this fic because I realized that are very few fics focusing on the secondary characters who appeared in the movies, including Siryn, who helped alert the mansion's residents that they were under attack.
 I felt she deserved a fic dedicated to her, and I wonder what she might have been thinking after seeking refuge.
 I may feature more fics with her.
 I hope you enjoy this one shot.
 Constructive criticism is welcome.

 I stare at the moon while sitting on the windowsill of the bedroom of Shelby Binkley's house.
 I'm sharing the room with four other students, and the rest are in the other two bedrooms down the hall.
 Peter and Kitty are downstairs acting as guards in case we're attacked by soldiers involved in the mansion attack again.
 The moon filters through the branches of a tree that sits not too far away from the window, casting a shadow on the ground.
 The shadow seems unmoving, but it does have somewhat of a creepy feeling to it.